HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 discuss: 1758
 results: https://docs.google.com/spreadsheets/d/1WnDKLar_0Btlt9UgT53Giy2229bpV4IM2D_v6OM_WzA/
 queries: 03_Markup
+bkardell_bio: Brian Kardell is developer advocate at <a href="https://igalia.com">Igalia</a>, standards contributor, <a href="https://bkardell.com">blogger</a>, and is currently the W3C Advisory Committee Representative for the <a href="https://openjsf.org/">Open JS Foundation</a>.
+He was a founder of the Extensible Web Community Group and co-author of <a href="https://extensiblewebmanifesto.org">The Extensible Web Manifesto</a>.
 featured_quote: As of July 2019, the HTTP Archive has begun collecting all used <em>element</em> names in the DOM for about 4.4 million desktop home pages, and about 5.3 million mobile home pages which we can now begin to research and dissect.
 This crawl encountered over 5,000 distinct <em>non-standard element names</em> in these pages, so we capped the total distinct number of elements that we count to the 'top' 5,048.
 featured_stat_1: 11
 featured_stat_label_1: Elements used on more than 90% of pages